tmorton/personal-site/_posts/blog/2019-12-29-charitable-giving-2019.md

 The other serious voting reform effort is [FairVote](https://www.fairvote.org/), which advocates for ranked choice voting (RCV).
 I looked at the case for RCV, and it doesn't address my concern - in fact, it may make polarization worse.
 The problem is the ["center squeeze" effect](https://www.electionscience.org/library/the-center-squeeze-effect/).
 If there is a compromise candidate, acceptable to most voters, I want that canditate to win - even if they are no one's first choice.

 I thought long and hard about directing some of my "charity" budget to a political organization, instead of the truly poor.
 It's a long-term bet, with very uncertain benefits.
-But the US economy and political system are geese laying golden eggs - both for the world and for me personally.
-I think this is justified, because a more functional government in the US would be a huge benefit to everyone.
+I think it's justified, because a more functional government in the US would be a huge benefit to everyone.

 ## [Evidence Action](https://www.evidenceaction.org/) (~45% of my budget)